easypanel-io/website/docs/05-templates/rabbitmq/index.md

 ## Description

-RabbitMQ is an open source message broker that is widely deployed and used by small startups and large enterprises worldwide.
-It is lightweight and easy to deploy on premises and in the cloud, and supports multiple messaging protocols and streaming.
-RabbitMQ can be deployed in distributed and federated configurations to meet high-scale, high-availability requirements.
-It runs on many operating systems and cloud environments, and provides a wide range of developer tools for most popular languages.
-RabbitMQ offers features such as asynchronous messaging, cross-language messaging, distributed deployment, pluggable authentication and authorization, and management and monitoring tools.
-It also has commercial features like intra-cluster compression, warm standby replication, and 24/7 expert support.
-RabbitMQ can be downloaded and installed on popular operating systems and languages, and there are tutorials available to help users get started.
-Commercial offerings and support agreements are available from VMware, and technical support and cloud hosting are provided by various companies.
-There is a vibrant community around RabbitMQ with mailing lists, Discord server, and Slack channel for users to connect and get help.
-Contributions to RabbitMQ are welcome from the community.
+RabbitMQ is a highly popular open source message broker used by businesses of all sizes, from startups to large enterprises.
+It is lightweight, easy to deploy, and supports multiple messaging protocols and streaming.
+RabbitMQ can be deployed in distributed and federated configurations, making it ideal for high-scale, high-availability requirements.
+It runs on various operating systems and cloud environments, and offers a wide range of developer tools for most popular languages.
+RabbitMQ supports asynchronous messaging, message queuing, delivery acknowledgement, and flexible routing to queues.
+It also offers a diverse array of tools and plugins for continuous integration, operational metrics, and integration with other enterprise systems.
+RabbitMQ is enterprise and cloud ready, with pluggable authentication, authorisation, and support for TLS and LDAP.
+It also provides an HTTP-API, command line tool, and UI for managing and monitoring the system.

 ## Instructions